Smertig/banana/docs/api/tg/types/keyboard_button.rst

    .. cpp:member:: optional_t<boolean_t> request_contact

+   Optional.
 If True, the user's phone number will be sent as a contact when the button is pressed.
 Available in private chats only

    .. cpp:member:: optional_t<boolean_t> request_location

+   Optional.
 If True, the user's current location will be sent when the button is pressed.
 Available in private chats only

    .. cpp:member:: optional_t<keyboard_button_poll_type_t> request_poll

+   Optional.
 If specified, the user will be asked to create a poll and send it to the bot when the button is pressed.
 Available in private chats only